engineering-collaboration/book/docs/book/anatomy-of-a-code-change/repository-strategies.md

+---
+title: Repository Strategies
+description: An introduction to monorepositories, multiple repositories, and onboarding contributors.
+---

 # Repository Strategies

 Repositories hold our source code, documentation, infrastructure definitions, CI scripts, and build instructions.
 Most of our staff work with our repositories on a day-to-day basis and use them as the main tool for collaborating with colleagues.